- Phone: (814) 835-4673

 God does not require a certain numerical value for Christians, but provides opportunities to give generously in all areas of life.
 God loves a cheerful giver, and God’s people are called to be cheerful givers who are wise stewards of the time, talents, and treasures that God has given to them.
 The believer is not to give reluctantly but with thanksgiving and joy.
 The amount is decided between the giver and God after prayer.
 (Luke 12:48; 2 Corinthians 9:6-8; Galatians 5:18)

-Each should only be used responsibly if they meet the following criteria: it is a legal substance, it does not lead to drunkenness or other psychoactive effects, it does not rule our life, and it is consumed responsibly.
-Any alcohol or drug use should never hinder our ability to honor God in all we do.
-(Proverbs 20:1, 1 Corinthians 6:12, Ephesians 5:18, Colossians 3:17)
+Each should only be used responsibly if they meet the following criteria: it is a legal substance, it does not lead to drunkenness or other psychoactive effects, it does not rule our life, does not cause our brother to stumble, and is consumed responsibly.
+Any alcohol or drug use should never hinder our ability to honor God and love others in all we do.
+(Proverbs 20:1; Romans 14:1-12,15,21; 1 Corinthians 6:12, 10:32; Ephesians 5:18; Colossians 3:17)

 God has designed the institution of the church and family as a means for declaring His glory.
 Believing parents are to give clear instruction and model the gospel within the home.
 It is in the structure of the family that the gospel will impact generations yet unseen.
 Together, church and home can partner in declaring the gospel.
 (Deuteronomy 6:5-7; Psalm 78:6-7)